 Indus aims to deliver high risk-adjusted annual returns throughout the investment cycle, capturing most of the upside in strong markets and preserving capital in difficult markets.
 Indus believes that stock picking based on rigorous fundamental analysis helps to generate positive returns over time.
 The investment team applies intensive analysis and research to exploit the inherent inefficiency of the markets in which it operates.
 Indus seeks to identify mispriced investment opportunities, and select uncorrelated and liquid investments that are chosen for their potential to generate alpha.
 Portfolio construction strategies endeavor to dampen the impact of market volatility.
 Risk management is an integral part of the firm’s investment philosophy, and involves both systems and culture.

-Indus Capital Partners LLC is registered as an investment adviser with the Securities and Exchange Commission (SEC) in the U.S. and the Central Bank of Ireland - Financial Institutions and Funds Authorization.
-Overseas affiliates are regulated by the Financial Services Authority in the U.K., the Securities and Futures Commission in Hong Kong, the Central Bank of Ireland - Financial Institutions and Funds Authorization, and the Financial Services Agency in Japan.
+Indus is registered as an investment adviser with the Securities and Exchange Commission in the U.S. and the Central Bank of Ireland - Financial Institutions and Funds Authorization.
+Overseas affiliates are regulated by the Financial Conduct Authority in the U.K., the Securities and Futures Commission in Hong Kong, the Central Bank of Ireland - Financial Institutions and Funds Authorization, and the Financial Services Agency in Japan.